Cited chronologically in each of six categories:

 “Beowulf 2545b–49: The Stream that Bursts into Flame at the Dragon’s Barrow.”
-Forthcoming in Translating the Past: Essays on Medieval Literature.
+In Translating the Past: Essays on Medieval Literature.
 Ed.
 Jane Beal and M.B.
 Busbee.
-Tempe: Arizona Center for Medieval and Renaissance Studies, 2011.
+Tempe: Arizona Center for Medieval and Renaissance Studies, 2012.
+25-36.

 “The Fonthill Ghost Word, the Fonthill Thief, and Early West Saxon Textual Culture.”In The Genesis of Books: Studies in the Scribal Culture of Medieval England.
 Ed.
 M. Hussey and J. Niles.
 Turnhout: Brepols, 2011.

 “Pre-Christian Anglo-Saxon Religion.“ In The Handbook of Religions in Ancient Europe.
 Ed.
 L.B.
 Christensen, Olav Hammer, and David A. Warburton.
 London: Equinox, 2013.
 305-23.

 “The Myth of the Feud in Anglo-Saxon England.“ Journal of English and Germanic Philology114 (2015): 163-200.

 “Hawks, Horses, and Huns: The Impact of Peoples of the Steppe on the Folk Cultures of Northern Europe.“ Western Folklore 75 (2016): 5-36.

 Original poems and translations in various journals and anthologies, 1969-2007.